 On August 2, 2015, Kyoto Computer Gakuin (KCG) held its Summer Festa "History of Computers for Parents and Children" at its Kyoto Ekimae School, where children on summer vacation visited with their parents to see valuable computers from the past.The lecturer was Dr. Hiroto Chiba, Deputy Director of the KCG Computer Museum.Dr.
 Chiba is a visiting professor at Kyoto Computer Graphics Graduate Institute (KCGI) and is very familiar with the world of the science fiction series "Star Trek" and manages its official Japanese website.He also has a deep knowledge of computer history and serves as deputy director of the museum.

 At the event, participants first learned about the history of computer development, from hand-cranked calculators to large computers with many vacuum tubes to the recent notebook PCs.The children also tried their hand at disassembling and assembling a personal computer, showing a keen interest in the internal structure they were seeing for the first time.

-A sixth grader from Osaka City commented, "I was surprised to see that the design of computers from a while ago was angular, not smooth like modern computers," and a sixth grader from Kyoto City said, "It was interesting to see the inside of a computer for the first time.
+A 6th grader from Osaka City commented, "I was surprised to see that the design of computers from a while ago was not as smooth and angular as the recent computers," and a 6th grader from Kyoto City said, "It was interesting to see the inside of a computer for the first time.